-- 6.1 Chapel services are one of the highlights of SFWBC.
+- 14. 1 Chapel services are one of the highlights of SFWBC.
 It is our desire for the chapel pulpit to remain "hot" with Bible preaching.
 Every service is an important time for each of us and we should come prepared for God to move in our hearts in a special way.
-Some of the best services you will ever attend will be right here on the campus of SFWBC. - 6.2 Chapel services are held at 9:50-10:45 a.m. on Tuesdays, Thursdays, and Fridays.
-This time slot on Mondays and Wednesdays are for various student and faculty meetings. - 6.3 All dorm students are required to attend chapel each day it meets whether they have classes or not.
-Off campus students are required to attend chapel on days they have classes.
-Any exceptions to this must be approved through the Dean of Students. - 6.4 Chapel attendance is required of all students, including working students.
-Although work exceptions can be approved by the Dean of Students, one's work schedule should be set with the chapel attendance requirement in mind. - 6.5 Late arrival for and an unexcused absence from chapel will carry a discipline penalty as outlined in the Student Handbook.
+Some of the best services you will ever attend will be right here on the campus of SFWBC. - 13.
+2 Chapel services are held at 9:50-10:45 a.m. on Tuesdays, Thursdays, and Fridays.
+This time slot on Mondays and Wednesdays are for various student and faculty meetings. - 13.
+3 All dorm students are required to attend chapel each day it meets whether they have classes or not.
+Off campus students are required to attend chapel when they have a class that meets the hour before and or after chapel.
+Any exceptions to this must be approved through the Dean of Students. - 13.
+4 Although work exceptions may be approved by the Dean of Students, the student's work schedule should be set with the chapel attendance requirement in mind. - 13.
+5 Late arrival for and an unexcused absence from chapel will carry a discipline penalty as outlined in Section 20.